miketout/VerusServicesSetup/S-NOMP.md

 strip ~/bin/verus*
 ```

 **NOTICE:** sadly, at the moment `GCC8` doesn't produce proper binaries.
-If your distribution comes with `GCC8`, feel free to use the [https://github.com/VerusCoin/VerusCoin/releases/download/v0.5.9-2/Verus-CLI-Linux-v0.5.9-2.tar.gz](official Verus binaries) and their [https://github.com/VerusCoin/VerusCoin/releases/download/v0.5.9-2/Verus-CLI-Linux-v0.5.9-2.tar.gz.sha256](checksum).
+If your distribution comes with `GCC8`, feel free to use the [official Verus binaries](https://github.com/VerusCoin/VerusCoin/releases/download/v0.5.9-2/Verus-CLI-Linux-v0.5.9-2.tar.gz) and their [checksum](https://github.com/VerusCoin/VerusCoin/releases/download/v0.5.9-2/Verus-CLI-Linux-v0.5.9-2.tar.gz.sha256).
 Use the checksum to verify your download, then unpack the downloaded archive and move all executable files from the resulting `verus-cli/` directory to your `~/bin` directory.

 Now, lets create the data directory.
 Then, get the bootstrap and unpack it there.